Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-04/readme.md

     ![The refresh button and integration runtime with a status of online are highlighted on the Integration Runtime blade of the Azure Database Migration Service.](media/azure-dms-integration-runtime-online.png)

+13. TODO: Include steps here to get IP address of SHIR (running on Lab VM) and add that to the SQL Server firewall, since it doesn't allow Azure services as configured in the environment.
 ===

-# Task 1: Verify migration readiness
+# Task 3: Verify migration readiness

 ## Introduction

 TODO: Determine if there are any actual steps that must be completed before migration.

 ## Description